MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Valid values are:

+- NotConfigured.
+Devices stay up to date automatically during the gradual release cycle.
+This value is suitable for most devices.
 - Beta.
 Devices are the first to receive new updates.
+Select Beta Channel to participate in identifying and reporting issues to Microsoft.
 Devices in the Windows Insider Program are subscribed to this channel by default.
-For use in manual test environments only and a limited number of devices.
+This value is for use in manual test environments only and a limited number of devices.
+- Broad.
+Devices are offered updates only after the gradual release cycle completes.
+This value is suggested for a broad set of devices in your production population, from 10 to 100 percent.
 - Preview.
-Devices offered updates earliest during the monthly gradual release cycle.
-Suggested for pre-production or validation environments.
+Devices are offered updates earliest during the monthly gradual release cycle.
+This value is suggested for pre-production or validation environments.
 - Staged.
-Devices offered updates after the monthly gradual release cycle.
-Suggested for a small, representative part of your production population.
+Devices are offered updates after the monthly gradual release cycle.
+This value is suggested for a small, representative part of your production population, around 10 percent.
-- Broad.
-Devices offered updates only after the gradual release cycle completes.
-- NotConfigured.
-Devices stay up to date automatically during the gradual release cycle.

 ```yaml
 Type: UpdatesChannelType